RatherRude/Elite-Dangerous-AI-Integration/docs/index.md

 OpenAI likes changing their API key system, so documentation may be out of date.
 At the time of writing, you can get an API key using the following links:

-1. Navigate to https://platform.openai.com/ and sign up for an account.
+1. Navigate to [platform.openai.com](https://platform.openai.com/) and sign up for an account.

-2. Create an API key at https://platform.openai.com/api-keys.
+2. Create an API key at [platform.openai.com/api-keys](https://platform.openai.com/api-keys).

 3. You may need to charge your account with some money before you can use the API key.

+??? note "Common Issues"

+    - **Problem:** I don't want to pay for an API key.

+        **Solution:** None, unless you know exactly what you're doing and can set up a local models.
+This is not recommended and will significantly degrade your experience.

+    - **Problem:** I already have a ChatGPT subscription.

+        **Solution:** ChatGPT and the OpenAI API are separate services.
+You cannot use a ChatGPT Subscription for COVAS:NEXT.
+You will need to sign up for an OpenAI account and generate an API key via [platform.openai.com](https://platform.openai.com/).

 ---